csmclaren/loco/README.md

   (loco-mode 'toggle) ; Toggle in the current buffer
   ```

 To enable or disable Loco _in all buffers_, use the command `global-loco-mode`.
-The key sequence <kbd>C&#8209;c .</kbd> is bound to this command; pressing it will toggle Loco in all buffers.
+The key sequence <kbd>C-c .</kbd> is bound to this command; pressing it will toggle Loco in all buffers.

 >This command will override any local settings.